 If your skin snaps back instantly, it indicates good elasticity.
 If it takes more than a few seconds, it means your skin elasticity is low.

-Your skin elasticity depends on your age.
-With time, your skin loses some of its ability to bounce back when stretched.
-While you may not be able to reverse or stop the loss of skin elasticity completely, you can delay the process.
-By following the simple tips mentioned above and making a few lifestyle changes, you can ensure that your skin does not lose its elasticity and remains firm and youthful.
+The elasticity of your skin changes with age.
+When your skin is stretched, it loses some of its capacity to bounce back over time.
+While you may not be able to prevent or stop the loss of skin elasticity completely, you can certainly slow it down.
+By following the easy guidelines above and making a few lifestyle modifications, you can ensure that your skin retains its elasticity and looks firm and youthful.
+Yes, you can freshen your skin and improve skin elasticity with a little effort and attention.

 What food item should I avoid to prevent loss of skin elasticity?